searchivarius/py_stateful_map/README.md

 # Important note

-This is a preliminary version: We plan to redesign the API to make easier to use.
+This package is deprecated: please, update your code to use [mtasklite](https://github.com/searchivarius/py_mtasklite instead).

 # Overview